-I. What is Zero Waste and what's the point?
+WHAT'S IT ABOUT?
+WHAT IS THERE TO DO?
+21 🖑 Here, we delve into the simple princi- ples of Zero Waste and take you into the world of DIY, waste reduction, I. What is Zero Waste and what's the point? waste separation, and eco-friend- ly cleaning of your venue.
+The less waste you generate, the better!
 Between 1950 and 2015, 8.3 BILLION TONNES OF PLASTIC were produced worldwide.
-That's more than one ton per person [...].
+That's more than one By making your own cleaning prod- ucts, you'll not only save a lot of mon- ey but also do a great favor to the ton per person [].
 The vast majority consists of single-use products and packaging.
-Not even ten percent of all plastic ever produced has been recycled.
-(Plastikatlas 2019, Heinrich Böll-Stiftung/BUND Deutschland e.V., 4.
-Auflage)

-The Zero Waste movement is gaining more and more attention, and rightfully so!
-Whether it's plastic, glass, or paper, the amount of waste is of tremendous scale.
-When the waste, especially plastic waste, ends up in the environment, the consequences are severe.
+Not even ten percent of all wastewater.
+All-natural, all clean. plastic ever produced has been recy- cled.
+(Plastikatlas 2019, Heinrich Böll- Stiftung/BUND Deutschland e.V., 4.
+Auflage) The Zero Waste movement is gaining more and more attention, and right- fully so!
+Whether it's plastic, glass, or paper, the amount of waste is of tre- mendous scale.
+When the waste, es- ZERO WASTE AND CLEANING to the pecially plastic waste, ends up in the environment, the consequences are severe.
 Approximately 75% of plastic waste ends up in the ocean.
 A large portion of it cannot be decomposed or only very slowly; it often takes up to 450 years for the plastic to fully break down.
 Further detailed information can be found in the publication of the Environment Agency.